 Is there a shell available?
 No, I changed the dimensions two times.
 I am mounting the pcbs on protective metal bottom plates.
 This is sufficient and fits nicely into the Dragons cartridge port.
 For people, who absolutely want a shell, I recommend to use recycled ATARI VCS cartridge shells and physically modify them with an electric drilling tool, to adapt them for the Multi-cart.

 What are these Extension cartridges?
-Simply adapters/interfaces which you plug between your Odyssey2, Vectrex or INTERTON and the Dragon/CoCo Multi-cart.
+Simply adapters/interfaces which you plug between your Odyssey2, Vectrex, INTERTON, 1292 console and the Dragon/CoCo Multi-cart.
 This enables you to use your Multi-cartridge on different systems, which makes it a quite cost-efficient solution.

 Do Extension-cartridges store programs, too?
 No. They are only interfaces.

-What Extension-cartridges are out there?
-At the moment Odyssey2 (Videopac), Vectrex and INTERTON ELECTRONIC VC4000.
+Which Extension-cartridges are out there?
+At the moment Odyssey 2 (Videopac), Vectrex, INTERTON ELECTRONIC VC4000 and 1292 AVPS.

 More to come?
-Probably yes, but not too many.
+Probably yes, from time to time.

 Why should I buy a Multi-cart plus an Extension-cart, when I can have dedicated cartridges for all systems?
 Buy what ever fits your needs the best.
 If you already own a Dragon/CoCo Multi-cart, then the Extensions are expanding your possibilities to use your cartridge.
 It's a cheap solution which you can for currently six systems, if you swap eprom and extension.